-Contact Centre Managers can face a real challenge when it comes to reducing cost.
+Contact Centre Managers can face a real challenge when it comes to them trying to reduce cost in the contact centre.
 To make the most out of every customer interaction requires a balance of productivity, quality and efficiency in day to day operations.

-Here are our top 4 technologies that can help optimise costs without compromising quality:
+Here are our top 5 technologies that can help reduce cost in the contact centre without compromising quality in 2020:

 1. Workforce Management

-With a modern WFM tool, planners are able to forecast, schedule and track effectively the exact resources and skills needed in the contact centre on a daily basis.
+With a modern WFM tool, planners can forecast, schedule and track the exact resources and skills needed in the contact centre daily.
 This means that costs related to overstaffing (and understaffing) can be avoided.

 Interaction Analytics (including speech analytics) does all the hard work for you by “listening” to all forms of communication to spot predefined keywords and expressions that can indicate both problem and opportunity areas as well as valuable insight.

 Interaction Analytics can reduce cost in the contact centre through:

 With 100% of calls being monitored and categorised, only the most valuable are passed on for agent training.
 Interaction Analytics can help develop a targeted agent training programme improving overall KPIs, including those designed to reduce the cost to serve.

 Interaction Analytics can be used as a precautionary mechanism; being able to search for and identify inappropriate interactions through thousands of records, can allow the contact centre manager to remedy the situation before it repeats or escalates.

 Similarly, being able to search thousands of interactions using keywords such as competitor names, and phrases that indicate customer dissatisfaction, means you can reduce customer churn and consequently loss of revenue.
 Equiniti, for example, with the use of Interaction Analytics, delivered 30,000 improved customer experiences based on the data provided by this technology, causing a 2% increase in customer satisfaction scores. used Interaction Analytics to reduce their customer journey.